Online Sports Betting in

 Until they enter the market, DraftKings will be the best and only option for New Hampshire sports bettors.

-How did New Hampshire sportsbooks become a reality?
-As we’ve said, the process wasn’t a long-drawn-out affair.
+The process to get sports betting legal wasn’t a long-drawn-out affair.
 Within six months, both the House and Senate agreed to follow the likes of Pennsylvania and make betting on sports legal in New Hampshire.

 January 2019 – House Bill 480 (HB480) is introduced.
 Two scheduled hearings were pushed back before it was finally read by House representatives in February.